Revised September 2020

-The first step when searching for information is, predictably, to surf Google.
-The second is to put your wanted artiste's name into Spotify - you never know - while YouTube may enable you to both see and hear your quarry, giving you a blast of immediacy which will more than compensate for the sites' lack of facts and figures.
-Genealogy sites are not listed.
+The first step when searching for information is, of course, to surf the net.
+The second is to put your wanted artiste's name into Spotify - you never know - while YouTube may enable you to both see and hear your quarry, giving you a blast of immediacy which will more than compensate for these sites' lack of facts and figures.
+Genealogy sites are not listed below.

 The catalogues of local libraries, including reference holdings, should be scoured for books on Music Hall and Variety (Dewey Classification 792.7); their indexes will offer a useful starting point for uncovering your subject.
 My own books Sing Us One of the Old Songs (OUP 1999) and Grace, Beauty & Banjos (Oberon 1999), for instance, give birth and death years for hundreds of performers; these can lead you to obituaries in local and national newspapers, and especially in trade papers such as The Era (1838-1939), The Stage (1880-) and The Performer (1906-1957).
 If you live within easy reach of London full runs of these publications (not The Era 1911-1912) are kept on microfilm at Westminster Reference Library, 35 St Martin's Street, Leicester Square, London W1.